QuentinRa/blog.quentinra.dev/programming-languages/web/others/servers/apache/index.md

 # Apache2 webserver

-😵 *Due to some mistake on my side, these notes were not tested (nor complete) at all* 😵
+😵 *Due to some mistake on my side, these notes were not tested (nor are complete) at all* 😵

 <div class="row row-cols-md-2"><div>